 |CRS 765||College Teaching Practicum in Consumer, Apparel, and Retail Studies||3|

 |Select 3 credits from available 600-and 700-level CRS courses 2||3|

 |Independent Doctoral Research|

-In consultation with the student's chair and Advisory/Dissertation Committee, the student will identify a supporting area that will enrich and expand his or her research interest.
-The student will take a minimum of 9 hours within this area.
+In consultation with the student's chair and Advisory/Dissertation Committee, the student will identify a supporting area that will enrich and expand their research interest.
+The student will take a minimum of 9 credits within this area.